gbif/model-material/data-mapping.md

 <p align=center><img src="./_images/entities.png" alt="agents" width="75%"/>
 <p align=center>Figure 3.
 Entities and their relationships in the Unified Model

 A `MaterialEntity` can be any physical object (same as [bco:material entity](http://purl.obolibrary.org/obo/BFO_0000040) and [dcterms:PhysicalResource](http://purl.org/dc/terms/PhysicalResource)).
 In the UM there can be many types of `MaterialEntity`s, which are distinguished by the value of `materialEntityType`.
 These can be as specific as desired, but there are two `MaterialEntity` subtype classes to distinguish two important concepts, `MaterialGroup` and `Organism`.
-For each `MaterialEntity`, also create an `Entity` record using the same identifier for the `entityID` as for the `digitalEntityID`.
+For each `MaterialEntity` record you create, also create an `Entity` record using the same identifier for the `entityID` as for the `materialEntityID`.
 The `entityType` for the `Entity` MUST be `MATERIAL_ENTITY`.

-A `MaterialGroup` is any set of `MaterialEntity`s and its utility is to be able to make `Assertion`s about the group as a whole, distinct from `Assertion`s about its individual members (e.g., the weight of an entire catch as opposed to the weights of selected individuals in the catch).
+A `MaterialGroup` is any set of `MaterialEntity`s and the utility of this concept is to be able to make `Assertion`s about the group as a whole, distinct from `Assertion`s about its individual members (e.g., the weight of an entire catch as opposed to the weights of selected individuals in the catch).
 A `MaterialGroup` record MUST have a corresponding `MaterialEntity` record, which in turn MUST have `MATERIAL_GROUP` as its `materialEntityType`.
+Potential vocabulary terms for `materialGroupType` are `HAUL` and `LOT`.
+Feel free to create others as needed.

 An Organism (same as [dwc:Organism](https://dwc.tdwg.org/terms/#organism)) is modeled in the UM as a `MaterialEntity`, even if none of the material remains accessible (such as in the case of some observations, or the case of a specimen that was lost or destroyed).
-In the most basic case, a cataloged item consists of the entire existing material remains of a single `Organism`.
-These may be separated into "parts", which may or may not be tracked separately.
+Even though an `Organism` might also act as an `Agent`, we do not currently model it in this way.
+In the most basic case, a cataloged item consists of the entire existing accessible material remains of a single `Organism`.
+These may be separated into "parts" in a database, which may or may not be tracked separately.
 When they are tracked separately, the `Entity` that unites them is the `Organism`.
-The derivation of the "parts" from the `Organism` (or from each other) are [expressed through `EntityRelatiosnhip`s](#7-entityrelationships-between-materialentities).
-An `Organism` record MUST have a corresponding `MaterialEntity` record, which in turn MUST have `ORGANISM` as its `materialEntityType`.
+The derivation of the "parts" from the `Organism` (or from each other) are expressed through [`EntityRelationship`](#9-entityrelationships)s.
+An `Organism` record MUST have a corresponding `MaterialEntity` record with its `materialEntityID` the same as the `organismID`.
+The `materialEntityType` of of the `MaterialEntity` record MUST be `ORGANISM`.
+The `MaterialEntity` record for the `Organism` must in turn have a corresponding `Entity` record with its `entityID` the same as the `organismID` an `materialEntityID`.
+The `entityType` of the `Entity` record MUST be `MATERIAL_ENTITY`.

 ## 6. AgentRoles, Assertions, Citations, Identifiers and ChronometricAges for MaterialEntities and their subtypes